How is the Beemo protected from ransomware ?

 There are two scenarios if a backup is launched following the infection :

-if the ransomware renames the files, then the Beemo will fill up with useless files (which can easily be deleted afterwards)
+if the ransomware renames the files, then the Beemo will fill up with unnecessary files (which can easily be deleted later)

-if the ransomware keeps the name of the files as they were originally, then the versioning value set will be important, as the encrypted version will be backed up and will impact the number of versions available for restoration (this is why we recommend de-encrypting backups in the first place so as not to overwrite the correct versions of the files with encrypted versions)
+if the ransomware keeps the file names as they were originally, then the versioning value set will be important, as the encrypted version will be backed up and will have an impact on the number of versions available for restoration (for this reason, we recommend that you first de-encrypt backups so as not to overwrite the correct versions of files with encrypted versions)

-This means that ransomware cannot change the files stored on the Beemo.
+This means that ransomware cannot modify the files stored on the Beemo.

-To date, hundreds of ransomwares have been executed on networks with a Beemo, and none of them have been able to modify the backups, because it is impossible.
+To this day, hundreds of ransomwares have been executed on networks with a Beemo, and none have been able to modify the backups, because it’s impossible.

 Une question ?
 Un projet ?